-3.5 The Environment Agency has no objection in principle to the proposal subject to a condition regarding the submission of a detailed surface water management scheme.

-- 3.6 The Council's Engineers section comment that the site has potential for above ground SUDs drainage and it is recommended that the developers contact the engineers to discuss how the surface water drainage can be facilitated. - 3.7 The Campaign to Protect Rural England (CPRE) object to the linked Schools applications and in particular object to the application to build a combined new school at Whittington Way, which is inappropriate development in the Green Belt for which they consider that the necessary very special circumstances have not been demonstrated.
+- 3.5 The Environment Agency has no objection in principle to the development subject to a condition regarding the submission of a detailed surface water drainage scheme. - 3.6 The Campaign to Protect Rural England (CPRE) object to the linked Schools applications and in particular object to the application to build a combined new school at Whittington Way, which is inappropriate development in the Green Belt for which they consider that the necessary very special circumstances have not been demonstrated.
 They comment that the figures in the supporting documents indicate that the resulting increase in schools places will be only 45, which they consider is not sufficient justification for the removal of 20 hectares of land from the Green Belt.
-They consider that the accompanying documents indicate that there are other viable alternatives but that these have been rejected by the applicants on financial grounds and they consider that the funding of the development is not a material planning consideration. - 3.8 They conclude that, in their opinion, it is clearly demonstrable that the current and future secondary education needs of Bishop's Stortford could be met quite satisfactorily by redeveloping the Bishop's Stortford High School site and building a new school on the Hadham Road site. - 3.9 The County Planning Obligations Officer confirms that this application for 180 residential dwellings is above the threshold where financial contributions are sought to minimise the impact of development on Hertfordshire County Council Services for the local community.
-Accordingly, the County Council will require financial contributions in respect of the following matters: - Secondary Education towards the eventual expansion of the relocated schools, by two forms of entry; - Nursery Education there is a significant need in the town for nursery provision and day care and monies would be used to expand existing provision; - Youth Services the youth service would like to expand and improve the Northgate centre to include facilities for advice and information; - Childcare Services s106 monies would be used to fund children centres in the area; - Library Services Monies would be spent on improving the existing library facility, particularly the IT suite.
+They consider that the accompanying documents indicate that there are other viable alternatives but that these have been rejected by the applicants on financial grounds and they consider that the funding of the development is not a material planning consideration. - 3.7 They conclude that, in their opinion, it is clearly demonstrable that the current and future secondary education needs of Bishop's Stortford could be met quite satisfactorily be redeveloping the Bishop's Stortford High School site and building a new school on the Hadham Road site. - 3.8 The County Planning Obligations Officer confirms that this application for 125 residential dwellings is above the threshold where financial contributions are sought to minimise the impact of development on Hertfordshire County Council Services for the local community.
+Accordingly, the County Council will require financial contributions in respect of the following matters: - Secondary Education towards the eventual expansion of the relocated schools, by two forms of entry; - Nursery Education there is a significant need in the town for nursery provision and day care and monies would be used to expand existing provision; - Youth Services the youth service would like to expand and improve the Northgate centre to include facilities for advice and information;

+- Childcare Services s106 contribution would be used to increase the out of school childcare provision based at Thorn Grove School. - Library Services Monies would be spent on improving the existing library facility, particularly the IT suite.